 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION - PLEASE REVIEW IT CAREFULLY

-This Notice serves as a joint Notice for BJC HealthCare affiliated hospitals and providers (collectively referred to as “we” or “our”).
+This Notice serves as a joint Notice for BJC HealthCare affiliated hospitals and providers (collectively referred to as “we” or “our” or “us”).
 Because we are affiliated health care providers as defined by the Health Insurance Portability and Accountability Act (HIPAA) of 1996, we have elected to prepare a joint Notice concerning our privacy practices.
 We will follow the terms of this Notice and may share health information with each other for purposes of treatment, payment and health care operations as described in this Notice.

 OUR DUTIES REGARDING YOUR HEALTH INFORMATION